davidetartaggia12/SIP_CourseSummary/README.md

 > - FR_INV_TIMER - *After the provisonal reply, how long to wait for the call to be completed*

 <br> <br>

+## SIP Dialogs :
+- Dialogs persist for the duration of a call or subscription : between INVITE <-----> BYE and between SUBSCRIBE <-----> NOTIFY.

+- Dialogs are identified by Call-ID, From-Tag and To-Tag, so the requests on the same Dialog have same Call-ID, From-Tag and To-Tag.

+- Dialogs are a collction of transactions: you can create a dialog with INVITE or SUBSCRIBE, modify a dialog with RE-INVITE and finish a dialog using BYE or NOTIFY.

+- **Initial Requests** : Can be easily identify by the lack of the 2 tags *(es.
+INVITE)*
+- **Sequential (in-dialog) Requests** : have the same Call-ID, From-Tag and To-Tag, can be easily identify by the presence of the To-Tag *(BYE, ACK, RE-INVITES)*

+- The ACK at the end of a transmission contains all the intermediary routes informations, UAC and UAS store this informations.

+<br> <br>